thisismyrobot/spacex-video-telemetry-extraction/README.md

 downloading to an mp4.

 I don't know if that's legal where you are so I'll leave that bit up to you.

+This code is set up for a video that can be shrunk to 1280x720.

 ## Generating data